Skip to Content

 Nutrition and Supplements

-You’ve got to make sure your corn snake receives a balanced diet with the right nutrients to keep it healthy and active.
+You’ve got to make sure your corn snake receives a diet consisting of whole animal prey such as mice, rats, and occasionally frozen prey items to keep it healthy and active.

 By dusting their prey with a calcium and multivitamin mix, you’re giving your slithering friend the best chance at living its best life—without needing a tiny gym membership!